FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Design Pattern.md

 18. Flyweight - used to minimize memory usage by sharing common parts of objects between multiple instances.
 19. Interpreter - used to interpret a language or grammar by defining a representation for its grammar.
 20. Memento - used to capture and restore an object's internal state without violating encapsulation.

-Note that the usage of design patterns depends on the specific problem being solved and the context of the application.
-There are many other design patterns that may be more appropriate in certain situations.

 ## References